Maxenceee/datalab-header/README.md

 # Datalab Header

-This is the README for your extension "datalab-header".
+This is the README of the extension "datalab-header".

 You will find two version of the extension in this repository:
 - The first version is in the `old_version` folder.